aarmiller/SimEpi/assignments/week2.md

     ## 2 WI          58.8

-Now try to do the exact same thing but using only a single filter statement (note you will need to incorporate a max and min value)
+Now try to do the exact same thing but using only a single filter statement instead of arrange (note you will need to incorporate a max and min statement).

     ## # A tibble: 2 x 2
     ##   state female_pct